-Being a disorganized small business owner isn’t just something that impacts YOUR productivity, it also has an impact on your bottom line.
+Being a scattered small business owner isn’t just something that impacts YOUR productivity.
+It also has an impact on your bottom line.
 Disorganized businesses are failing businesses and you can see how this happens.

 “Every mistake you make with a client is one more reason for them to leave and find someone who has their sh*t together.” — Jenn Wells, a graphic & web designer who helps nonprofits and ethical businesses create change through strategic design. www.jennwellsdesign.com.